NOWnews/nownews.com.wordpress/wp-content/plugins/quick-featured-images/README.txt

 Revised plugin activation message function, tested with WP 4.5

 = 11.7 =
-Presets are working in the frontend, too; Revised headline structure for better accessibility
+'Default Images'' are working in the frontend, too; Revised headline structure for better accessibility

 = 11.6.1 =
 Tested successfully with WordPress 4.4